Example

 Where to write code?

 You need to figure out where your classes will fit in the AT project architecture.
-If the test you are writing is part of an , then place the custom page object in Components folder, and place your custom control in Components/Controls subfolder of that feature.
+If the test you are writing is part of an existing feature, then place the custom page object in Components folder, and place your custom control in Components/Controls subfolder of that feature.
 Place the test in Tests folder of that feature.
 Depending on test execution you can put your test in Tests/Parallelizable or Tests/NonParallelizable subfolder.
 In this example, we are working on a component on role page, so it should be part of Roles feature.

 Control description